drocheam/optrace/docs/source/usage/refraction_index.rst

    n = ot.RefractionIndex("Function", func=lambda wl: 1.6 - 1e-4*wl)

-When providing a function with multiple parameters you can use the ``func_args`` parameter.
+When providing a function with multiple parameters you can use the :python:`func_args` parameter.

 .. testcode::